kyma-project/control-plane/README.md

 ## Overview

-> **:warning: WARNING:** This repo is in a very early stage.
+>**CAUTION:** This repository is in a very early stage.
 Use it at your own risk.

-Kyma Control Plane is a central system to manage Kyma Runtimes.
+Kyma Control Plane (KCP) is a central system to manage Kyma Runtimes.
+For more information on KCP and its components, read the [documentation](./docs).

 ## Prerequisites